Asda chief Burnley exits ahead of schedule without new boss in place - NewsBreak

 Burnley, 55, re-joined Asda in 2016 and had been CEO since 2018.

-Asda is Britain’s third-largest supermarket group after market leader Tesco and Sainsbury’s.
+Asda is Britain's third-largest supermarket group after market leader Tesco (TSCO.L) and Sainsbury's (SBRY.L).

 It is one of the country's biggest private-sector employers with a staff of 140,000.